castlabs/ref-to-version-action/README.md

 and a "v" prefix is removed, i.e. the tag `v1.0` will return version `1.0`.
 Pull Requests refs are converted to `PR-<number>` versions.

+The action exposes the version as an output and as an environment variable `REF_VERSION` that can be used by later steps.

 ## Outputs

 ## `version`